pablobarbera/Rfacebook/README.md

 This package provides a series of functions that allow R users to access Facebook's API to get information about users and posts, and collect public status updates that mention specific keywords.

 Current CRAN release is 0.3.
-To install most updated version (0.3.3) from GitHub, type:
+To install the most updated version (0.4) from GitHub, type:

 ```
 library(devtools)